zdimension/blog/_posts/2023-08-27-running-an-exe-on-linux-in-17-easy-steps.md

 > Or use Nix.
 But hey, who am I to judge?

-Having Wine required is already in itself a pretty big requirement (takes a bit more than one gig of disk space once installed).
+Wine is already in itself a pretty big requirement (takes a bit more than one gig of disk space once installed).

 Ideally we'd wanna find another way.